ssvassiliev/fibertrace/README.md

 ~$./streamline < steamline.conf

 ### Help: ###
-Run programs interactively (without input from configuration files) and type "help" at the prompt
+Run programs interactively (without input from configuration files) and type "help" at the prompt.

 ### Input: ###
 1. Molecular parameters in amber7 format and trajectory in dcd format.
-2. User configurable parameters: tfield.conf and streamline.conf
+2. User configurable parameters: "tfield.conf" and "streamline.conf".

 ### Output of the "tensors" program: ###
 1. 3D map of apparent diffusion coefficient:    "ADC.pdb"